Our Newfoundland Ponies

 Did you know Cabot is famous?
 He was the model for a Stone Pony collectible.

 When he came to us, Cabot had no colts born.
 Cabot's first colt was born at the Conservancy in 2019, Cabot's Stormin' Sam, and his 2nd colt, Emilio's Honour, was born at the Conservancy in 2021.
 Sam's dam, Highland Snow Storm, had no colts either.
 Emilio's dam, Dundas Heather, also had no registrable colts.
 Thanks to Cindy Mehaney loaning him to us, and help from our supporters and fosters to care for them, each of these three ponies, Cabot, Storm, & Dundas Heather, have at least 1 male tail line now.
-All 3 of these ponies had female tail lines already and all but one of those offspring, who is just a filly, are breeding.
+All 3 of these ponies had female tail lines already.

 Cabot's semen has been collected and stored.